marekhac/HippoPlayerIR/README.md

 * rew/ffwd pattern of the module
 * <span style="color:red">NEW!</span> copy selected module to LikedMods: volume

+### IMPORTANT NOTE:

+Since version 1.4, HippoPlayerIR requires "new" version of HippoPlayer (at least 2.47).
+If you don't want to update HippoPlayer, you can still use ver.
+1.3 of HippoPlayerIR (you can find it "Releases" section).
+But I stringly encourage you to download latest version of HippoPlayer.
+It has a lot of fancy features! :)

 ### Gathering the parts

 * Arduino Nano ATMEGA328P